-Cellphone service is reasonable throughout the area passed by this trail, though notably absent in the gorge between Noravank and Gnishik.
+Cellphone service is reasonable throughout the area passed by this trail, though notably absent in parts of the gorge between Noravank and Gnishik.
 We tend to find that VivaCell-MTS currently has the best coverage in rural Armenia.
 Wi-Fi at the B&Bs and homestays cannot currently be relied on, so subscribing to a data plan in advance is recommended if internet connectivity is needed.
 Even so, signal quality can be variable.

 Partners & Sponsors

 This section of the Transcaucasian Trail was developed between 2016–2018 with the generous support of: